mosaic-design-system/docs/src/components/button.md

       \[example]

-      However, if the button is performing a check, then I think we need a third button state which indicates the success or failure.
+      However, if the button is performing a check, then a third button state would be needed which indicates the success or failure.
 For example, if we were checking a URL or validate a user, then it might look something like this:

       \[example]